-On October 13, 2020, the Corporation announced that it had discovered the 22^{nd} mineralized zone at the Galaxy Property, the Golden Comet.
+On October 13, 2020, the Corporation announced that it had discovered the 22nd mineralized zone at the Galaxy Property, the Golden Comet.
 During development, the Corporation intersected the Golden Comet, a new mineralised zone which is located within the Galaxy - Giles - Woodbine structural corridor of the Galaxy Property.

 On December 16, 2020, the Corporation announced that it had initiated phase 2 of its expansion plan on the Galaxy Property to take production to over 43,000 ounces per year at an all in operating cash cost of less than US\$750 per ounce.
-The Corporation had commissioned and completed the upgrade of the processing capacity at the plant at the Galaxy Property from 15,000 tonnes per month to 50,000 tonnes per month, and expects that phase 2 of its expansion plan would be completed by the fourth quarter of 2022.
+The Corporation had commissioned and completed the upgrade of the processing capacity at the plant at the Galaxy Property from 15,000 tonnes per month to 50,000 tonnes per month.
 The Corporation's board of directors also approved that work should commence on a phase 3 expansion plan with an objective to increase production to 60,000 ounces per annum.
 The phase 3 expansion plan on the Galaxy Property would take the form of a new CIL plant and a new oxidisation step in the plant at the Galaxy Property, which would increase recoveries from 75% to 90%.